abhi-9791/finloge_project/README.md

 ### Install Django

-After activating the venv, install Django using the following command:
+After activating the venv install Django using the following command:

     pip install django

 # Creation of Project and App